CtrlK

 Trigger Term Quality

 Excellent coverage of natural terms users would say: 'flaky tests', 'test smells', 'brittle tests', 'test isolation issues', 'mock overuse', 'slow tests', 'test maintenance problems', 'unreliable test failures'.
-These are terms developers naturally use when encountering these issues.
+These are all terms developers naturally use when encountering these problems.

 3 / 3